cogstat/cogstat_user_documentation/Installation.md

 ### Install and use CogStat on Linux

 At the moment, we don't have a simple Linux installer.
-However, Python is most probably already installed on your Linux, and it is relatively easy to install CogStat to your Python distribution.
-See the description below on how to install CogStat in your Python environment.
+However, Python is most probably already installed on your Linux, and it is relatively easy to install CogStat with your Python distribution.
+See the description below on how to install CogStat in a Python environment.

 Also, you can add a shortcut to your menu via the menu editor of your desktop environment or anywhere else.
 For example, `cogstat-env/bin/python -m cogstat` or `bash -c "source cogstat-env/bin/activate && cogstat"`.
 If you need an icon, you can download it from [here](https://github.com/cogstat/cogstat/tree/master/cogstat/resources).